opengisch/QField-docs/documentation/how-to/advanced-how-tos/cogo-framework.en.md

     4. Expand the editing tools menu overlay from the active QField project map view by tapping on the pencil-and-gear icon.
     5. Enable visibility of the Coordinate Geometry (COGO) tool overlay by selecting the 'drafting compass icon' button from the editing tools menu overlay.

-In the following sections, each option will be described as continuing the above Prepare Workflow steps and a detailed step-by-step introduction will be outlined.
+In the following sections, each option will be described as continuing the above steps and a detailed step-by-step introduction will be outlined.

 ### Point by XY[Z]